 During the surgery, part of your large intestine (colon) will be removed.
 Your rectum (bottom section of your colon) and anus will also be taken out.
 This means you will need a new place for stool (poop) to leave your body.

 The end of your remaining large intestine will be brought to the outside of your abdomen (belly).
 This creates a colostomy, which is a new place for stool to leave your body.
 The opening itself is called a stoma.
 A pouch will cover the stoma to collect your stool.
 Your healthcare team will teach you how to care for the stoma as you recover.
 Read the resource Caring for Your Ileostomy or Colostomy for more information about living with a colostomy.

 Your gynecologic system includes your ovaries, fallopian tubes, uterus, and vagina (see Figure 2).

-Your doctor and nurse will tell you what to expect.
-For example, sensations may not be the same as they were before your surgery.
-You will get a referral to our Female Sexual Medicine and Women’s Health Program so that you can meet with a therapist and discuss your concerns.
+Your doctor and nurse will tell you what to expect after surgery.
+For example, sensations in your vaginal area may not be the same as they were before your surgery.
+Your doctor can refer you to our Female Sexual Medicine and Women’s Health Program so that you can meet with a therapist and discuss your concerns.